apiad/dungen/games/tutorials/01-basics.md

   # ...
   drawer-open: !State
     actions:
-    - !Message
+      look: !Message
-      label: look
         message: The drawer lies open.
-Inside there is rusty key.
+Inside there is rusty key. open door: !Message
-    - !Message
-      label: open door
         message: The door is locked.
-Maybe that rusty key opens it?
+Maybe that rusty key opens it? close drawer: !Goto
-    - !Goto
-      label: close drawer
         to: start
-    - !Goto
-      label: take key
+      take key: !Goto
         to: has-key
 ```

 Once the player obtains the key, we are ready to let him open the door.
 Hence, in this new state the `open door` action is a `Goto` to the corresponding `victory` state: